Codes & Standards - Subscribe

 This is the ninth edition of CSA Z245.11, Steel fittings.
 It supersedes the previous editions published in 2017, 2013, 2009, 2005, 2001, 1996, 1991, and 1985.

 This Standard covers the requirements for steel fittings intended to be used for transporting fluids as specified in CSA Z662.

-This Standard covers wrought steel buttwelding fittings, including extruded headers and factory-made induction or cold bends, primarily intended for use in oil or gas pipeline systems.
+This Standard covers wrought steel buttwelding fittings, including extruded headers, primarily intended for use in oil or gas pipeline systems.

 1.2 Size, grade, and category